Blog / Machine learning , Ravelin product

 For Ravelin, supervised machine learning is integral to a successful overall fraud strategy.

-The data scientists from the Payments Fraud team use historic labeled data to uncover patterns that indicate fraud or abuse, in order to be able to extrapolate into the future.
+The data scientists use historic labeled data to uncover patterns that indicate fraud or abuse, in order to be able to extrapolate into the future.
 The labels come from various signals, such as cardholder disputes, subscription terminations, and human analysts conducting manual review.

 This training data is used by the algorithm to point to the differences between genuine customers and fraudsters, then used to build the ML model.